BytemarkHosting/au/README.md

 branch is checked out in the `src` directory.
 The package name uses the tag to specify the package version for Debian.

+This process uses whichever ruby you currently have active, and because binary gems are invariably involved, this needs to be the same ruby you're deploying to.

+You also need to build on the same distribution you're going to deploy to, otherwise linking to native libraries isn't going to work.

+To gather the dependencies for the package, `au release` finds first the package for the ruby you're using, then the dependencies for any binary gems in your app's $GEM\_HOME.

+Note that this means your local ruby *must* have been installed by apt-get, and must have the same package name as the ruby you'll be using in production.

+In addition, if there's a file called "depends" in your rails root, `au release` expects it to list additional apt dependencies which scanning the binary gems won't find.

+Note that the .deb produced pays no attention whatsoever to the Debian Packaging Guidelines: it does what it does to build the simplest possible thing that can work.

+Finally, there's also an `au clean` command, which will clear out the build/ and pkg/ directory.
+Use this when things seem not to be working.

 Author
 ------